Canine Arthritis in senior dogs – signs and treatment options

 The best way to start a care plan is to speak with your veterinarian and have your dog assessed.
 A combination of pain management and lifestyle changes will keep them happy and healthy for years to come.

-Your veterinarian may recommend medication(s)* that can be given by mouth that can help to reduce inflammation and manage pain and discomfort.
-Your veterinarian may also recommend injectable therapies, which are done in the office.
-Certain factors such as their weight and general lifestyle may also be discussed.
+Your veterinarian may recommend medication(s)* that can be given orally to potentially help to reduce inflammation and manage pain and discomfort.
+Your veterinarian may also recommend injectable therapies, which are done at the veterinary clinic.
+Certain factors such as your animal’s weight and general lifestyle may also be discussed.

 Keeping your furry friend moderately mobile with multiple short walks, reducing excess weight, and providing a healthy diet are all great options.
 You can also discuss the possibility of a specialized mobility diet with your veterinarian, which often contains specific nutrients that protect and support joint health, such as collagen and omega-3 fatty acids.